datasig-ac-uk/signature_mahalanobis_knn/README.md

 ## Examples

-There are various examples in the `examples` and `paper-examples` folder:
+There are various examples in  `paper-examples` folder:

-- `examples` contains small examples using randomly generated data for illustration purposes
 - `paper-examples` contains the examples used our paper [_Dimensionless Anomaly Detection on Multivariate Streams with Variance Norm and Path Signature_](https://arxiv.org/abs/2006.03487) where we compare the SigMahaKNN method to other baseline approaches (e.g.